Chakr3y/OCR-Research/README.md

 If the output is inaccurate, try expanding the scanning area.

 # terminology
-- Format - a configuration that determines the areas to scan in each file, meaning that each file scanned needs to be in the same "format".
+- Format - a configuration that groups areas to scan in each file, meaning that each file scanned needs to have text at the same locations.

 # dependencies
 With the exception of tesseract, you can install using [requirements.txt](/requirements.txt).